Pea Protein—Everything You Need to Know

 Whey protein can be difficult for many people to digest, and might cause abdominal pain, bloating, and fatigue.
 However, plant-based protein is known to be easier on our digestive symptom due to the absence of milk-derived ingredients.

 Because it is lectin free, very low in phytates and contains nothing artificial, it is ideal for those with digestive issues.
-Nuzest’s pea protein has a 98% digestibility rating, making it an ideal option for fueling one’s body throughout the day without having to worry about digestive complications.
-Say goodbye to bloating and stomach discomfort.
+Nuzest’s pea protein has a 98% digestibility rating, making it an ideal option for fueling one’s body throughout the day with less worry about digestive complications.

 What is Pea Protein?
-And Where Does Pea Protein Come From?
+And Where Does It Come From?

 Pea protein is made by grinding dried peas into a fine powder.
 The starch and fiber are removed, leaving a powdered concentrated protein substance (aka pea protein isolate).
 It is completely plant-based, unlike whey, casein, and egg-based protein powders, and therefore ideal for vegetarians and vegans.